hypermine-bc/ecert/README.md

 ## Problem with physical certification system

+When certification systems are not working well, the consequences can be more than just inefficient, such as the cumbersome and expensive process of requesting a university transcript: they can be disastrous, such as when a refugee is unable to provide a certificate of completed study, and is therefore prevented from continuing her education.
+Digital systems could help in both of these situations.

 ## We need digital certification system

 - Making certificates transferable and more easily verifiable is one advantage of digital systems.